TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-core/src/type-aliases/ITxTrackingStore.md

 `A`

-The return type of the action function being wrapped.
+The return type of the `actionFunction`.

-## Template

-The configuration object type (e.g., wagmi config).